rutujachandurkar03/-0DaysOfDevOps/Day37/solution.md

-# Creating the answer-only part of the README.md file for download

-readme_content = """
-# Kubernetes Interview Questions - Answers Only
+# Kubernetes Interview Questions -

 This document provides the answers to a collection of important Kubernetes interview questions to help you prepare for a Kubernetes-related job interview.